Working in the arena of human sex trafficking...

 assurance and conviction of God’s sovereignty, not only in the midst of trials,

-but that even the very moment of death is in the Lord’s hands!
+but knowing that even the very moment of death is in the Lord’s hands!
 And until that day, every storm, every

-me “mature and complete, lacking nothing”!
+me “mature and complete, lacking nothing."

-It’s this understanding, this conviction that enables us to offer hope to women who can’t imagine redemption for what they’ve done and what’s been done to them.
+us to offer hope to women who can’t imagine redemption for what they’ve done, or what’s been done to them.

-That’s the God who turns Saul into Paul and
+That’s the God who turns Saul into Paul, and

 blind, abused beggars into heralds of hope.
-That’s the God we trust in and
+That’s the God we trust in, and

 Please